During a Screening Test

-If mouth cancer is detected early, the chances of a complete cure are very good.
+If mouth cancer is detected early then the chances of a complete cure are very good.
 The smaller the ulcer, the better the chances of a cure.
-Unfortunately too many people come forward too late.
+Unfortunately, too many people come forward too late.

 You should still have a dental examination every year or as often as recommended.
-A dental check-up does not just cover teeth, but the cheeks, tongue and gums.
+A dental check-up does not cover just teeth, but also the cheeks, tongue and gums.

 Mouth cancer can affect anyone, but smoking greatly increases your risk.
 Heavy drinking is also a risk.
-If you do both, your chances of getting it are greater.
+If you do both your chances of getting mouth cancer are greater.

 Regular dental health reviews at least once a year.
 This is especially important if you smoke and drink, even more so if you are over 40 years old.
 If you should see a white or red patch or painless ulcer in your mouth, contact the practice for an appointment right away.